KernelTuner/kernel_tuner/doc/source/backends.rst

 if the code also contains C++ code that cannot have extern "C" linkage, including code that may be present in header files.

-As detailed further :ref:`templates`, templated kernels are fully supported by the CuPy backend and limited support is implemented by Kernel Tuner to support templated kernels for the PyCUDA and CUDA-Python backends.
+As detailed further in :ref:`templates`, templated kernels are fully supported by the CuPy backend and limited support is implemented by Kernel Tuner to support templated kernels for the PyCUDA and CUDA-Python backends.